 Learning how to best take a compliment is pretty easy (even if changing an ingrained behavior takes some practice).
 You simply have to understand 1) how you dismiss compliments, 2) why you have trouble accepting them outright, and 3) why and how you can graciously acknowledge and accept the praise of others.

 10 Ways Compliments Are Dismissed

 Sociolinguists place compliment responses into 3 main categories: Accept, Deflect, and Reject.
-These categories represent a spectrum, and most people aren’t uncomfortable at either extreme; outright denial seems rude but full acceptance feels conceited.
+These categories represent a spectrum, and most people aren’t comfortable at either extreme; outright denial seems rude, but full acceptance feels conceited.
 Thus, most people seek what seems like a safe middle ground, choosing a deflecting response that dilutes and mitigates the compliment.
 They see compliments as hot potatoes that need to be tossed on as soon as they land in their hands.

 The recipient ignores the compliment, either because he didn’t hear it, or because he doesn’t recognize that he’s being complimented.

 Compliment: “You played crazy good today — you were all over the court.”

 Response: “Yeah, I’m really thirsty.
 Let’s stop for some Gatorade on the way home.”

 Response: “Yeah right.
 We sounded like total crap.”